 Customers can benefit from cost savings and simple plan setup when they choose to use their existing phones.
 When they use analog phones with an ATA, however, they also run into limitations that VoIP phones – built for use in digital systems – don’t have.

 When should you use an analog to digital phone converter?
-When is it best to switch to a VoIP phone?
+Is it best to switch to a VoIP phone?
 We hope to make that clear in the discussion here.

 How an Analog to Digital Phone Converter Gives New Life to Your Phones